Financial Aid Policies and Procedures

 For example, a student who has attempted 16 credits must have a cumulative GPA of 1.50.

-The student must complete his or her educational program within a timeframe no longer than 150% of the published length of the educational program (for example, complete his or her program after attempting a maximum of 90 credits for a 60 credit program).
+Students must complete an educational program within a timeframe no longer than 150% of the published length of the educational program (for example, complete a program after attempting a maximum of 90 credits for a 60 credit program).

 Required developmental courses are calculated into the GPA and are counted as regular coursework.
 Up to 30 required developmental course credits will be added to the program length when determining compliance with the maximum timeframe requirement.